Psyncopate-Technologies/FlinkRetailUseCase/README.md

 ./undeploy-flink-job.sh

-# Run Flink SQL Jobs using CP Flink Operator through Table API:
+# Run Flink SQL Jobs using CP Flink Operator through Table API - Application Mode of Deployment:

 Ensure to have your sql files for your job placed under /Users/sasidarendinakaran/Documents/Demos/FlinkRetailUseCase/flink-sql-runner/sql-scripts